How U.S. Citizens Can Open a Bank Account in the U.K. Without Leaving Home

 Use a Neo Bank

-If all of the above ways to open a U.K. bank account sound like they’re a lot of trouble, it’s because they are.
-It’s complicated to open an account in the U.K if you’re not located there, but there is a workaround—a virtual bank account.
+It’s complicated to open an account in the U.K if you’re not located there, but there could be a workaround—a virtual bank account.

-Wise (formerly known as TransferWise) is a popular currency exchange and international money transfer service.
+Wise is a popular currency exchange and international money transfer service.
 They provide excellent exchange rates and low fees for sending money around the world and their customers love them!
-One of their most popular and innovative products is the Wise Borderless Account and it could be the perfect solution for opening a bank account in the U.K from the U.S.
+One of their most popular and innovative products is the Wise Account and it could be the perfect solution for opening a bank account in the U.K from the U.S.

 It works as follows: